A Global Transition from Poverty to Prosperity?

 Chapter 14: Causes and Complexity

-‘There are such things as historical and theoretical temperaments.
+14. Causes and complexity ‘There are such things as historical and theoretical temperaments.
 That is to say, there are types of minds that take delight in all the colours of historical processes and of individual cultural patterns.
 There are other types that prefer a neat theorem to everything else.
 We have use for both.
 But they were not made to appreciate one another.
 (Schumpeter 1954: 815, quoted in Broadberry 2007: 4) There are two implications of the argument put in this book.
 The first stresses the importance of the analytical narrative.
 The second emphasises the purpose of producing an analytic narrative.
 It seeks to find continuities while recognizing the influence of contingencies.
 Understanding the way in which modern economic development was initiated is a step towards identifying policies and institutional structures which both ignite and sustain that development.
 What historians do ‘. . . is to interpret the past for the purposes of the present with a view to managing the future, but to do so without suspending the capacity to assess the particular circumstances in which one might have to act, or the relevance of past acts to this . . .’
 (Gaddis 2002: 10).
 The final chapter includes three sections.
 The first briefly highlights the two different approaches to explaining the inception of modern economic development.
 It indicates how the different players regard each other and the reasons for at best a persistent mutual neglect and at worst an overt antagonism between the two relevant groups.
-It emphasises the need for an operational reconciliation of the two...
+It emphasises the need for an operational...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.

 Non-subscribers can freely search the site, view abstracts/ extracts and download selected front matter and introductory chapters for personal use.